7.1 – Determination of the Final

 7.3 – Submission of Mid-Year Grades

-At the end of the Fall Term, instructors for full-year classes numbered P01 to 199 (with the exception of distance classes) will submit mid-year grades.
+At the end of the Fall Term, instructors of multi-term classes numbered P01 to 199 (with the exception of online classes) will submit mid-year grades.
 These grades are made available to students in January as an indication of their progress.
 Mid-year grades do not appear on official transcripts.